NickWard00/SnakeGame/README.md

 This is a simple game of Snake that outputs to a display using the VGA interface.
 The game uses 5 buttons to control the game: left, right, up, down, and reset.
 The user must control the snake to reach an apple that appears randomly on the screen.
 Each time the snake eats an apple, it grows a longer tail.
 The snake moves continuously in one direction, and you can only change its direction (up, down, left, or right).
 The game ends when the snake collides with a wall or itself.
 To start the game, hit a direction button.
 To restart the game, hit the reset button.

 The development of the chip was completed using a fully open-source toolchain provided by the OSS CAD Suite.
 This included key tools such as Yosys for RTL synthesis, NextPNR for placement and routing, and OpenSTA for static timing analysis.
-Verilator was used for high-performance Verilog simulation, and the design verified using cocotb to create SystemVerilog testbenches with Python.
+Verilator was used for high-performance Verilog simulation, and the design was verified using cocotb to create SystemVerilog testbenches in Python.

 ## User Configurables